 This month we hustled to design our holiday cards well in advance and it looks as though our planning is going to pay off in the form of early card delivery. yay!
 I feel like each year we have taken a different approach to creating a unique and meaningful card design.
-We like to save the cards and to look back on each moment in time.
+We like to save the cards and to look back on each year in time.
 We love receiving the cards from friends as much as we enjoy sending them out.
 Each day throughout the month of December we are thrilled to receive various cards from friends and family.
-Today, I'd like to share with you a few ways to make a meaningful card that I have picked up over the years.
-Ideas come both from our own cards and the ones that we received.
+Today, I'd like to share with you a ideas to make your holiday special that I have helped us over the years.
+Ideas come from our own cards and the ones that we receive.

 #1: Use a high-quality photo from a vacation or event.
 This type of card gives friends and family an insight into your year and highlights a happy moment or trip.
 This photo is from our vacation to Maui in 2013.
 I love that lone yellow kayaker on the horizon.
 Our first year of cards, we used another photo of ourselves that my Dad had taken of us from our visit to Big Island, Hawaii.

 #2: Design your own card with help from an online store such as Minted.com.
 Long before, I sold my fine art prints online, we used Minted for their savvy graphic designs.
 All of the designs on their site are created by independent artists and designers that win awards for their stationary and card designs.
 I like how the cards can be customized through different text and color options.